 The road is generally known as the Dalton Highway.
 It was built in 1974 as a supply path for the Trans-Alaska Pipeline System and is named after James Dalton, the Alaska based engineer who supervised its construction.
 Regardless of its desolate, remote and distant location, it often faces around 150 trucks during the summer and 250 trucks during winters.
 It is a 667 km road in Alaska.
 Although, it looks serene at first glimpse, but once you enter there you may come across small flying rocks carried by fast winds, roads filled with potholes etc.

 Jalalabad–Kabul Road – Afghanistan

 Many roads have been hailed as most unsafe, but the 65-kilometer long highway from Jalalabad to Kabul has more claim than the majority, zigzag through Taliban territory.
 But it’s not the danger of uprising that makes Highway so dangerous.
-It really is a quiet tough highway and a true check of your vehicle and your determination as the road is full of bends and twirls with wheels sometimes hanging above the rock face.
+It really is a quite tough highway and a true check of your vehicle and your determination as the road is full of bends and twirls with wheels sometimes hanging above the rock face.
 The difference in altitude between Kabul and Jalalabad is almost 1200 m, and the road passes through some extremely mountainous terrain.

 North Yungas Road – Bolivia

-Also known as the “Road of Death” in the Yungas region of Bolivia, this is considered as a most dangerous road of the world.
+Also known as the “Road of Death” in the Yungas region of Bolivia, this is considered as a most dangerous road in the world.
 It is famous for its tremendous danger.
-One approximation is that, 200 to 300 travelers are killed every year while driving in the road.
+One approximation is that 200 to 300 travelers are killed every year while driving in the road.
 The road has cross marking boards on various spots where vehicles have fallen frequently.
 It is a regular occurrence for buses and trucks to go falling to the valley beneath, especially when they try surpassing each other.